jameslafferty/Contact-Dialog/readme.txt

 * First release.

 == Upgrade Notice ==
+= 0.4 =
+* The previous version sent emails to the sender -- an-NOY-ing! -- This version fixes that and actually sends the emails to the specified admin.

 = 0.3 =
 * Removes some notices that were appearing in WP_DEBUG mode (minor).